Without a doubt, Drake Bay should be on everybody’s Costa Rican itinerary.

 Private rooms start from around $20, whilst some resorts can cost over $200 a night.

-Where to eat in Drake Bay
+Best places to eat in Drake Bay

 Drake Bay doesn’t have the biggest selection of places to eat, and all of the food is pretty similar.
 The majority of places serve traditional dishes, but don’t get us wrong – it’s still delicious.